 With many of the world’s top leaders said to swear by the practice (queue Arianna Huffington, Marc Benioff and Jeff Weiner), it has certainly caught our attention.
 But, is mindfulness just another buzzword, or can it truly bring some benefit to life during business school?

-Ms Louca, a Bachelor of Psychology Honours graduate, explains that mindfulness is a core theory in her work practice, and is considered to be an awareness process, rather than a thinking process.
+For Ms Louca, a Bachelor of Psychology Honours graduate, mindfulness is a core theory in her work practice, and is considered to be an awareness process, rather than a thinking process.

 “More recently, there has been significant psychological research on the benefits of incorporating mindfulness into daily life, with some really encouraging results,” Ms Louca added.

 Essentially, the practice of mindfulness can enable us to be more present and engaged in everyday life, and switch off from autopilot so we can be more purposeful in our daily choices.

 For time-poor business school students who are already juggling numerous commitments, Ms Louca suggests bringing mindfulness into your daily routine through everyday tasks, such as brushing your teeth.
 “Often we are so used to doing these routine activities that we can even forget whether we’ve brushed our teeth for the day,” she said.
 “During this activity, try to focus on the sense of smell and taste of the toothpaste.
 Use your sense of touch to feel the toothbrush on your teeth or gums, noticing the different textures.”
 This simple step can be easily integrated into activities such as eating, showering and breathing – fitting it into your life where possible.

 “Similarly, mindful breathing can be practiced for as little as 30 seconds, or as much as 30 minutes if you have the time to spare.
 Simply notice your breath, focus on how moves your body, and feel the sensations such as cool air entering the nostrils.”